bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Request

-Note that unlike the receiver case, there is no auth token to send.
+Note that unlike the client case, there is no auth token to send.

 ~~~~ {.example}
 POST /register HTTP/1.1↵